wlloyduw/SAAF/nodejs_template/tools/README.md

-# Faas Inspector Testing and Deployment Tools
+# SAAF Testing and Deployment Tools

-One goal of FaaS Inspector is to support multiple FaaS platforms.
+One goal of SAAF is to support multiple FaaS platforms.
 Currently AWS Lambda, Google Cloud Functions, IBM Cloud Functions/OpenWhisk, and Azure Function are the supported platforms.
 A few scripts have been developed to aid in development, deployment, and testing of each platform.

 ### Project Structure
 The project structure is meant to simplify deploying onto each of the supported platforms.